-When I learned this, I thought: wait a second- I’m not afraid of people, but being around too many people for too long always leaves me feeling drained.
-I also know that I always require alone time to recharge my energy.
-Moreover, I’m not a fan of interacting for the sake of interacting.
-I usually have a reason behind every interaction.
-It was then I thought to myself: nope, I’m not shy at all… what I am is an INTROVERT.
+When I learned this, I thought: wait a second- I’m apprehensive of people being around me, but being around too many people for too long always leaves me feeling drained.
+I could always understand that I needed an alone time to recharge myself.

 If you’ve always thought that you were shy, but you’re not afraid of being around people, check out this list of 24 signs that you are actually an introvert: